BMC-CS-113/BMC-CS-113.github.io/labs/Lab01.md

 ### Sum2

-Write a program `Sum2.java` that asks the user for two integers and then prints the sum of the numbers.
-When run, your program should use the same format, i.e. 1) the program asks a user for an integer; 2) the user gives an integer on the same line; 3) the program asks a user for a integer; 4) the user puts a integer on the same line; 5) the program prints the total.
-In the prompt you show the user, you can use different wording, *but there should be a space between the prompt and wht the user puts in*.
-Below is an exmple.
+Modify your Sum program to match the following format.
+That is, the user input should be on the same line as the prompt.

 ```
+$ javac Sum1.java
-$ javac Sum2.java; java Sum2
+$ java Sum1
 Please give me one number: 5
 Please give me a second number: 2
 The sum of the two numbers is 7